OpenFn/docs/docs/for-devs.md

 that there is an application error on OpenFn.
 While 500s are rare, they could be due to invalid JSON in your POST body.

-If you cannot notifiy an external URL when some event takes place, you can still integrate with OpenFn if you have a JSON-based REST API.
+If you cannot notify an external URL when some event takes place, you can still integrate with OpenFn if you have a JSON-based REST API.
 OpenFn users can make HTTP GET requests to your application and perform additional actions based on your response.
-You should allow either basic or token authentication and responsd to a valid GET with JSON.
+You should allow either basic or token authentication and response to a valid GET with JSON.
 There is no specific format for your response, as users can parse it any way they'd like, extracting relevant data and then performing other actions—like loading it into a destination system—with that data.
 See [language-http](https://www.github.com/openfn/language-http) for details on how users make these generic HTTP requests.

+### Payload sizing

+If you're using the platform, and you're not planning on using an enterprise plan you'll have to consider the size of the data you're sending in each payload.
+Run `state` is typically limited to `10MB` and you should therefore keep your payloads well below that limit.

 ## Receiving data from OpenFn